MinervaRose/MinervaRose.github.io/docs/_posts/2022-11-10-Joseph-Bologne-amigurumi-pattern.markdown

 For example:

-Green First stitch of a row
+Green for the first stitch of a row.

-Red Every 10, 20, or nth number of stitches
+Red for every 10, 20, or nth number of stitches.

-Blue Identify the right side from the wrong side
+Blue for identifying the right side from the wrong side.

 ## Stuffing

 The pieces should be stuffed as you go.
-However, **be very careful not to over-stuff.**
+However, **be very careful not to overstuff.**

 **Do not stuff the arms much if at all** or they will get stuck in a cross-like position.

-Do not over stuff the rest of the piece as it might stretch the stitches, deform the doll and show the stuffing.
+Do not overstuff the rest of the piece as it might stretch the stitches, deform the doll and show the stuffing.

 ## Safety warning